not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

 | **maxAltitude** | The maximum altitude that the drone will achieve during the _flightPart_. | altitude |
 | **minAltitude** | The minumum altitude that the drone will achieve during the _flightPart_. | altitude |

-#### 4.3.1 Additional Notes

 - No parts of a declared flight can have overlapping start and end times.
-- For the geography, a:
+- For geography, a _FeatureCollection_ is to be used to describe :
   - _Polygon_ is used to define the area where a drone is expected to operate.
+When the geography is a _Polygon_, multiple linear rings representing the exterior ring (and optionally 'holes') should be supported.
+This allows the geography to define parts of the area where the drone will not operate.
   - _LineString_ should be used when there is a defined route that the drone is expected to follow.
+When the geography is a _LineString_, it may have more than two points.
   - No other GeoJSON types are supported.
-- When the geography is a _Polygon_, multiple linear rings representing the exterior ring (and optionally 'holes') should be supported.
-This allows the geography to define parts of the area where the drone will not operate.
-- When the geography is a _LineString_, it may have more than two points.
   - For version 1.0 of the specification, neither sps nor amsl are supported datums for maxAltitude or minAltitude

-#### 4.3.2 ident
+#### 4.3.1 ident

 To allow a flight to be correlated with positional data from other sources (e.g. ADSB or RADAR) a flight declaration can include one or more _idents_ that will be associated with this flight.